IjaasMohamed/Portfolio/README.md

 ## 📬 Get in Touch

 Have questions, ideas, or just want to say hello?
 I'd love to hear from you!
-[Click here](https://wa.me/94755550780) to send a WhatsApp message to +94755550780.
+[Click here](https://wa.me/94755550780) to send a WhatsApp message.

 ## 🌐 Explore My Hosted Portfolio